pedrorijo91/onfido-document-FFAMS/README.md

 ### Caching

-We are choosing Redis over other possible caches because it's an easy to use and performant key-value in-memory storage.
-It has been more than battle-tested, it has bindings for all languages, and it has a good community around.
-Furthermore, it's possible to expand into a redis cluster if we need non-volatile data.
+We are choosing Redis over other possible caches because it's an easy to use and high-performing key-value in-memory storage.
+It has been battle-tested, it has bindings for all common programming languages, and it has a good community around.
+Furthermore, it's possible to expand into a redis cluster if we need non-volatile data in the future.

 ## Scale & Performance

-Q: How does the feature scale?

-* What are the expected scale characteristics (at least back of an envelope) for this service?
-Consider CPU, memory and storage.
-Can it horizontally scale?
-* How might your design decisions increase/reduce cost?

-A: One of the important aspects of the system, is that it's stateless.
-As such, there's nothing preventing from scaling horizontally.
-Of course, it's just a trade-off between cost and performance.
+One of the important aspects of the system, is that it's stateless.
+As such, it becomes easier to scale horizontally.

-As stated before, we assume the system serves a single country.
-Even in a single country, this system purpose is to monitor forests and national parks (let's call them 'relevant areas').
+As stated before, we assume the system serves a single country forests.

 Let's take Yellowstone National Park as a reference.
 The park is about 9.000 square kilometers.
-Most countries don't have a total relevant area as big as Yellowstone, so let's take its size as a reference as well.
+Most countries don't have a national forest area as big as Yellowstone, so let's take its size as a reference as well.

 If we use the 100m x 100m image resolution as stated in the problem, this means we need 1M images to cover all the area.

 We also want to look at each image frequently to detect a starting fire quickly.
 We don't need to look at every second to the same area, but we don't want to wait half an hour to detect a new fire as mountain fires can spread very quickly.
 Let's use 5 minutes intervals.

 This means we need to analyse 1M images every 5 minutes (more than 3.000 requests per second).
-This is a considerable load.
+This is a considerable load, but it's also one of the biggest national parks in the world.

 There are two obvious ways to decrease the system load and save costs:

 * images with bigger resolution: if instead of a 100m x 100m image we had 1000m x 1000m images, this would decrease to around 10.000 images, making 33 requests per second
 * decrease image frequency: if instead of looking every 5 minutes to each area, we looked every 10 minutes, this would decrease to 1600 requests per second.
 Which is still a considerable amount, and we start to take some time to detect new fires.

 More advanced optimizations could follow after monitoring the system performance and finding the bottlenecks.

-If the bottleneck is on the number of requests, the previous strategies can be useful.
-If the bottleneck is on the scoring models, then we could try to find a way to cache results by image comparison.
-While a small gap of scoring is not very problematic, if it becomes a long gap it would be a huge risk.
-To avoid reaching long gaps we rely on monitoring to act quickly (see corresponding section bellow)
+* If the bottleneck is on the number of requests, the previous strategies can be useful.
+* If the bottleneck is in the classification model, we could try to cache results using position or image comparison
+* If the bottleneck is on the scoring models, we can assume scores are somehow static (we can assume they change every day, but not likely every hour), and cache the mapping between vegetation type and fire risk score.

 ## Reliability

-Q: What level of reliability are you aiming for?
-If client-side software, what range of devices and OS versions are you aiming to test on and support?
-If a service, are you comfortable achieving 99.95% (or higher) availability?
-Is the software experimental or aiming to support thousands-millions of users straightaway?

-A: The proposed solution uses standard replication and retry mechanisms to provide high availability, so 99.95% should be a doable target.
+The proposed solution uses standard replication and retry mechanisms to provide high availability, so 99.95% should be a doable target.

 As with any other software development decision, now it's a matter of evaluating trade-offs.
 Keeping in mind we have fallback human watchers, it may not be cost-effective to aim for higher availabilities as the software complexity and monthly costs would increase a lot.
 Despite that, here are two suggestions for achieving higher availability:

 1. deploy instances across different data centers and regions.
 This ensures that if a particular data center gets a problem (maybe due to natural catastrophes). there's another set of instances in another data center to serve the requests even with higher latency.
 This can be achieved with active-active or active-passive DCs strategies.

-2. When we talk about really high availability targets the problem starts to be in the time to fix as we the requirements don't allow much time to human intervention.
+2. When we talk about really high availability targets the problem starts to be in the time to fix problems, as we the SLAs don't allow much time to human intervention.
 In these scenarios adding efficient auto-healing mechanisms becomes mandatory.

 ## Redundancy

-Q: How do you manage backups and restores, if needed?
-Can you handle the loss of connectivity?
-Are there alternative services and fallbacks?
-What are your hard RAM/disk limits, if any?

-A: Since there is no information persisted in the system, we avoid some kind of problems with storage.
+Since there is no information persisted in the system, we avoid some kind of problems with storage.

 There will be connectivity problems as with any system.
 We expect most of the problems to be flaky, and solvable using a retry mechanism (use exponential back-off).
 In case the problem is due to one instance being down, we rely on replication to try the request with another replica, minimizing the change of not being able to actually process the image.

-In the catastrophic event of not being able to process the image, we take leverage of the fact the image of the same area will be resent in a short amount of time due to the nature of the application
+In the catastrophic event of not being able to process the image, we take leverage of the fact the image of the same area will be resent in a short amount of time due to the nature of the application.
+This means that a single failure to analyse one image is not problematic: the problem starts if we fail to analyse the same location in many consequent requests

 ## Monitoring & Instrumentation

-How will you understand the behaviour of this feature/service in production - especially how it meets product goals / provides customer value?
-Will there be any alerting or metrics that you will measure?
-How will you monitor the technical behaviour of your service/feature?

 ### Instrumentation

 The first thing we want to measure are the common metrics: response time between each component, CPU and memory usage, error rate.
 This will give us the first idea on potential bottlenecks as our system is put live.

 ### Monitoring product goals